 EX LIBRIS: The New York Public Library (2018)

-The latest documentary from legendary filmmaker Frederick Wiseman, Ex Libris invites you to spend three hours behind the scenes at the New York Public Library.
+The latest documentary from legendary filmmaker Frederick Wiseman invites you behind the scenes of the New York Public Library.
 Turning his curious eye to one of the world’s greatest institutions of learning, Wiseman offers a captivating and engrossing portrait of this incredible resource of knowledge and community support for all of New York’s inhabitants, no matter what their social status or ethnicity.

 Taking us inside board meetings, talks with guest speakers, book club events and donors’ dinners, as well as the day-to-day activities of lending books, Ex Libris is a wonderful reminder of the central role libraries play in communities everywhere.